njegovaurska/njegovaurska.github.io/index.md

 title: Everything you can imagine is real.
 image: /assets/img/MilovanTomasevic-8.jpeg
 description: >
   My name is Urška and currently I work in Deichmann as a PR and social media manager.
-We are located in Ljubljana, Slovenia, however I cover also Croatian, serbian and Bosnian market.
+We are located in Ljubljana, Slovenia, however I also cover Croatian, Serbian and Bosnian market.
 hide_description: true
 selected_projects:
 - _projects/povodni-moz.md